-The Board will determine the independence of a director on appointment by considering whether the director is free from extraneous influences which could materially interfere with independent judgement.
+The Board will determine the independence of a Director on appointment, and then on an as needed basis, by considering whether the Director is free from extraneous influences which could materially interfere with independent judgment.
 The Board has adopted a definition of independence based on Box 2.3 of the ASX Recommendations.
-In applying the definition, the Board considers the particular circumstances, attributes, interests and relationships of each director and reaches a conclusion about each director's status on an objective basis.
+When applying the definition, the Board considers the particular circumstances, attributes, interests and relationships of each Director and reaches a conclusion about each Director's status on an objective basis.